In the beginning along with mankind Prajapati created sacrifice and said: “By this shall you increase: this shall be the granter of desires” (3:10).

 Fostering the gods

 This, too, is a matter of cosmic and individual import.
 Those who live according to the Eternal Dharma find that they receive the fulfillment of all needs.
-Those who exploit both the world and their own bodies and minds are thieves that shall find themselves imprisoned by this world and by their own corrupted nature.
+Those who exploit both the world and their own bodies and minds are thieves that shall find themselves imprisoned and impoverished by this world and by their own corrupted nature.

 In India there is the concept of prasad (literally: grace), that which has been first offered to God and then partaken of by the devotee.
 It is believed that the essence of the offering has been received by God and replaced with divine energy which greatly purifies and uplifts whoever partakes of the prasad.
 Miracles, such as healing, have taken place at the consumption of prasad, and many notice a definite increase in spiritual awareness after eating prasad.

 That there is a basis to this was demonstrated in an ashram in the Himalayan foothills.
 A resident rat, known as “Mother’s Bhakta,” would only eat prasad.
 This was tested many times by putting identical items where he could find them.
 Some would be prasad and others would be ordinary food.
 He never touched the regular items but ate only the prasad.
 This occurred for many years.

 Our whole life should be prasad.
 First it should be offered sincerely to God and ordered accordingly.
 Then what we enjoy as “leftovers” will accrue to our spiritual benefit.
 Although the cooking of food is the example used in this verse, the principle applies to every aspect of life.
 Everything we do should have the prime motive of our spiritual perfection, our liberation.

 If we can live in the attitude of our life being an offering it will profoundly affect us.
 For one thing, it will keep us from that which is unfit to offer God: unworthy or selfish deeds or the injury of others.
 Taking this idea seriously can transform our lives and deliver us from mishaps and follies.